Lumi-supercomputer/LUMI-training-materials/docs/2day-20241210/10-ObjectStorage.md

   ![Slide Configuring LUMI-O tools](https://462000265.lumidata.eu/2day-20241210/img/LUMI-2day-20241210-10-ObjectStorage/LUMIOCLIToolConfig.png){ loading=lazy }
 </figure>

-On LUMI, you can use the `lumnio-conf` tool to configure `rclone` and `s3cmd`.
+On LUMI, you can use the `lumio-conf` tool to configure `rclone` and `s3cmd`.
 To access the tool, you need to load the `lumio` module first, which is always available.
 The same module will also load a module that makes `rclone`, `s3cmd` and `restic` available.

-Whe starting `lumio-conf`, it will present with a couple of questions: The project number associated with the key, the access key and the secret key.
+Whe starting `lumio-conf`, it will present you with a couple of questions: The project number associated with the key, the access key and the secret key.
 We have shown above where in the web interface that information can be found.
 A future version may or may not be more automatic.
-As we shall see in the next slide, currently the `rclone` configuration generated by this tool is (unfortunately) different from the one generated by the web interface.
+As we shall see in the next slide, currently the `rclone` configuration generated by this tool is (unfortunately) different from the one generated by either the credential management web interface or Open OnDemand.

 Another way to configure tools for object storage access is simply via the code snippets and configuration files snippets as has already been discussed before.
 The same snippets should also work when you run the tools on a different computer.
+E.g., for rclone the configuration file on Linux is `~/.config/rclone/rclone.conf` and the code snippet can be added to that file (or replace an earlier code snippet for the same project).
+These code snippets can also be used to configure tools on your own laptop or other systems that you have access to.
+As we have discussed already, there is no difference in accessing LUMI-O from LUMI or from other systems if the same tools are used.

 ### Remark: rclone configurations on LUMI-O